TOWN OF PERRY

 Friends of the Perry Parks is also taking orders for personalized, engraved pavers for the Heritage Circle Paver Fundraising Project, to be located in the Town of Perry Hauge Historic District Park.

 The Heritage Circle is open to everyone.
 By purchasing a paver, you will join others who, over the years, have helped support the protection and preservation of the Hauge Log Church National Historic Site.
-The Heritage Circle includes pavers inscribed with names and messages honoring individuals, families, veterans, organizations, and those who have cherished this place, as well as those who might never have seen it.
+The Heritage Circle features pavers inscribed with names and messages honoring individuals, families, veterans, organizations, and those who have cherished this place, as well as those who may never have had the opportunity to see it.
 See the newsletter listed above for additional photos and information.

 For details on the park, please see the Hauge District Park Brochure and 2023 Map.